franciellevargas/HateBR/README.md

 <h2 align="left"> ACKNOWLEDGEMENTS </h2>

-<p align="justify">The authors are grateful to Social Computing Laboratory at Computer Science Department from Federal University of Minas Gerais for supporting this work.
-This work is partially funded by the CNPq, Fapemig and Fapesp.
+<p align="justify">The authors are grateful to CNPq, Fapemig and Fapesp for supporting this project.

 </p>
 </br>